 Turiya Boutique Villa is a pleasant change from the usual hotels and huts near South Goa's prime beaches.
 This 100-year old villa, which has been architecturally restored and transformed by the owner, is a peaceful and uplifting haven.
 Impeccably decorated (the owner is an interior designer), it's located in Chaudi village, five minutes from Patnem and Palolem.
 The garden has hammocks and a communal dining room.

-- Rooms: Seven rooms, three of which open out onto the very inviting patio.
+- Rooms: Seven rooms, three of which open out onto the patio.

 Eclectic and graceful Vivenda Dos Palhacos consists of a century-old restored Goan-Portuguese mansion at the front, with an older Hindu house with thick rammed earth walls at the back.
 It's full of personal history, being owned by the Haywoods (of Haywoods beer fame).
 Features include a swimming pool nestled in the tropical garden, lively Lorry Back Bar that's partly made from the back of a truck, and social communal dinners.
 Also of interest is the owner's customized auto rickshaw!
 The property has a quaint village setting, about 10 minutes walk from Majorda beach in South Goa.

 - Rooms: Seven unique rooms, all with air-conditioning, spread out over the property.
 Some ooze old world charm, while others are modern.